 What's Ramen & Why This Recipe?

 Ramen is a type of Japanese noodle soup that has the main components of flavourful homemade broth and noodles.
 The broth is usually made with bones and cooked for hours, to get that deep umami flavor.
 The noodles are usually handmade like my homemade egg noodles.

 Having said that, not all of us have the hours to dedicate, whenever we crave a bowl of ramen.
 So this recipe is a quick and simplified way to enjoy ramen at home, while still preserving the essence of ramen, as much as possible.
 We also have an easy beef pho recipe that cooks under 40 minutes instead of hours!

 Lets Talk Ingredients

 Chicken stock - Find the best that you can as it does matter because that'll be the base for your ramen broth.
 You can make your own using my chicken soup recipe or use chicken bouillon.
 If using store-bought one, I love to use low-sodium chicken stock because I can season it the way I want, like in my mini chicken pot pies, without worrying about my dish being too salty at the end.

 Shiitake - This is important to add that umami flavor to the ramen broth.
-Dry shiitake have more flavour than fresh ones, so use those.
+Dry shiitake has more flavor than fresh ones, so use those.
 If you can't find dry ones, you can use fresh shiitake and add them to the broth just a few minutes before serving.

 Noodles - Good old plain egg noodles.
 Use dry or fresh, depending on what's more convenient for you.
 Fresh udon works great also.

 Less sodium soy sauce - Great for the flavor without adding too much salt to your broth or anything that you cook it with.
-You can use more amount for more flavour with this, which I really recommend.
+You can use more amount for more flavor with this, which I recommend.
 I only have 2 types of soy sauce in our house, less sodium and dark.

 SUBSTITUTION: Use half an amount of regular soy sauce or oyster sauce.
 Adjust to taste.